The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/unit-2-study-guide/README.md

 console.log(sayHappyBirthday(tom.age, tom.name));
 // all print 'congrats on turning 21, tom!'
 ```
-By passing in the primitive age value *instead* of the object itself, when we reassign it with the ++ operator, nothing is actually changed on our original object.
+By passing in the primitive age value *instead* of the object itself, the variables `oldAge` and `name` are assigned copies of the primitive values, _not_ references.
+So, when we reassign `oldAge` with the `++` operator, nothing is actually changed on our original object.
 Remember, when we pass by value, nothing is actually linked. (by the way, it would be best in this case to simply ADD to the value instead of reassigning it, this was just a silly example)

-When your function has no side effects, it is said to be a "pure" function.
-All that matters are the arguments that are passed in, and the return value is always predictable.

 NOTE: sometimes you DO want to mutate an object, and that's fine!
 Just know what you are doing, and do it on purpose.